neondatabase/website/content/docs/reference/glossary.md

 ### Active time

 The total amount of time, measured in hours, that your compute resources have been active within a given billing period.
 This includes all computes in your Neon project, but excludes time when computes are in an `Idle` state due to [auto-suspension](#auto-suspend-compute).
-The [Free Tier](/docs/introduction/free-tier) has an [Active time](/docs/reference/glossary#active-time) limit of 100 hours per month, but that limit only affects non-primary branch compute usage.
+The [Neon Free Tier](/docs/introduction/free-tier) has an [Active time](/docs/reference/glossary#active-time) limit of 100 hours per month, but that limit only affects non-primary branch compute usage.
 Active time on all computes is counted toward the limit, but when the limit is exceeded, only non-primary branch computes are subject to suspension.
 The primary branch compute always remains available regardless of the limit, ensuring that access to data on the primary branch is never interrupted.
-Free Tier users can monitor _Active time_ on the **Usage** widget on the Neon **Dashboard**.
+Neon Free Tier users can monitor _Active time_ on the **Usage** widget on the Neon **Dashboard**.
 The _Active time_ limit resets at the beginning of each month.

 ### Activity Monitor